shantanunarale/dbricks-mfapi-free/README.md

-# dbricks-mfapi-free
+# MFAPI Data Models

-Dbricks Repo for MFAPI for Databricks Free version.
+This repository is for MFAPI project.
+This is more of exploratory repository used for POC purposes not a final project.